Anathema (band): 1996–1999: Eternity, Alternative 4, and Judgement

-2000-2009: A Fine Day to Exit and A Natural Disaster
+2000–2009: A Fine Day to Exit and A Natural Disaster

 In 2000, Martin Powell switched positions with Cradle of Filth's keyboardist Les Smith, who came to be an integral member of Anathema.

 Shortly before the release of A Fine Day to Exit, Dave Pybus announced his departure from the band and later joined Cradle of Filth.
 He was replaced by touring bassist George Roberts, and later by Jamie Cavanagh.

 In March 2002, Daniel Cavanagh announced his departure from the band, joining Duncan Patterson's band Antimatter.
-However, he later rejoined Anathema in 2003 for the release of A Natural Disaster, and started their European tour.
+However, later in April 2002 he changed his mind and rejoined Anathema for the release of A Natural Disaster, and started their European tour.
 This accelerated the changes in Anathema's tone, towards the atmospheric and progressive, as exhibited in album tracks "Flying" and "Violence".

 Upon the closing of their label Music for Nations after its purchase by Sony BMG, Anathema found itself without a record label, despite having completed an extensive tour of the UK with popular Finnish rock band HIM in April 2006.
 During their search for a new label, the band adopted a more 'DIY' approach to music release, embracing the internet and releasing songs via their own website, for which fans may donate a monetary sum of their own choice.
 Despite the obvious lack of label-based tour support, the band continued to play dates across Europe, and guitarist Danny Cavanagh also playing the odd low-key acoustic concert.